waynodiablo/Oystercard/pills/sinatra_modular_refactor.md

 Rewrite your config.ru to `run Armadillo::MyApp`, and you're done!

-Note that we haven't gone through the same process for our models or helpers.
+Note that we haven't touched our models or helpers.
 Go through the same process, nesting them within `Armadillo::Models`.
 Good luck!

 (*by Ptolemy.
 Questions / comments to ptolemy@makersacademy.com, or raise an issue)